shawenyao/jekyll-now/_posts/2019-04-07-Market-Comovement-in-Equilibrium.md

 \end{align}
 $$

-In fact, covariation with the market will not only become the exclusive systematic risk factor but also the sole risk factor.
+In fact, covariation with the market will not only become the exclusive systematic risk factor but also the sole risk factor in general.
 Bearing such risk will be able to explain 100% of variation in the expected return.
 Capital market line effectively becomes the security market line, since everything is fairly valued by the market in the literal sense.

 ## Conculsions